ammar-qazi/HisaabFlow/README.md

 ### 🏦 Bank Statement Contributions

-This is the most valuable contribution!
-If you want FlowParser to support your bank:
+This is the most valuable contribution.
+If you want HisaabFlow to support your bank:

 1. **Download a CSV statement** from your bank
 2. **Anonymize it** by replacing: